Near-lossless $\ell_\infty$-constrained Image Decompression via Deep Neural Network: Introduction

 \section{Introduction}

 In many professional applications of computer vision, such as medicine, remote sensing, sciences and precision engineering, high spatial and spectral resolutions of images are always of paramount importance.
 As the achievable resolutions of modern imaging technologies steadily increase, users are inundated by the resulting astronomical amount of image data.
-For example, a single pathology image generated by digital pathology slide scanner can easily reach the size of 1GB or larger.
 For the sake of operability and cost-effectiveness, images have to be compressed for storage and communication in practical systems.

 Unlike in consumer applications, such as smartphones and social media, where users are mostly interested in image esthetics, professionals of many technical fields are more concerned with the fidelity of decompressed images.
 Ideally, they want mathematically lossless image compression, that is, the compression is an invertible coding scheme that can decode back to the original image, bit for bit identical.
 Although the mathematically lossless image coding is the ultimate gold standard, its compression performance is too limited.
-Despite years of research \cite{calic, lossless_calderbank, calic_TC, lossless_maniccam, lossless_boulgouris}, typical lossless compression ratios for medical and remote sensing images are only around 2:1, which fall far short of the requirements of most imaging and vision systems.
+Despite years of research \cite{calic, lossless_calderbank, lossless_maniccam}, typical lossless compression ratios for medical and remote sensing images are only around 2:1, which fall far short of the requirements of most imaging and vision systems.

+Due to the above difficulty, many users are forced to adopt a lossy image compression alternative, such as JPEG or JPEG 2000.
+Instead of aggressive compression as in consumer applications, professional users (e.g., doctors, scientists and engineers) set very high quality factors in lossy compression to keep compression distortions at minimum.
+However, strictly speaking, short of lossless coding, compression noises are inevitable; thus if and how compression noises can be removed after the decompression is a challenging and worthy research problem.
+Recently, a number of machine learning-techniques are proposed to polish the decompressed images via a learnt mapping from decompressed image patches to their original counterparts \cite{ARCNN, CAR_galteri, CAR_guo}.